-The listing of our Class A common stock and the registration of the Registered Stockholders' shares of Class A common stock is a novel process , and that is not an underwritten initial public offering.
-We have engaged to serve as our financial advisors.
+The listing of our Class A common stock and the registration of the Registered Stockholders' shares of Class A common stock is a novel process that is not an underwritten initial public offering.
+We have engaged Morgan Stanley & Co.
+LLC, or Morgan Stanley; J.P.
+Morgan Securities LLC, or J.P.
+Morgan; Credit Suisse Securities (USA) LLC, or Credit Suisse; and Jefferies LLC, or Jefferies; to serve as our financial advisors.
 There will be no book building process and no price at which underwriters initially sell shares to the public to help inform efficient and sufficient price discovery with respect to the opening trades on the NYSE.
 As there has not been a recent sustained history of trading in our common stock in a private placement market prior to listing, NYSE listing rules require that a designated market maker, or DMM, consult with our financial advisors in order to effect a fair and orderly opening of trading of our Class A common stock without coordination with us, consistent with the federal securities laws in connection with our direct listing.
-Accordingly, the DMM will consult with in order for the DMM to effect a fair and orderly opening of our Class A common stock on the NYSE, without coordination with us, consistent with the federal securities laws in connection with our direct listing.
+Accordingly, the DMM will consult with Morgan Stanley in order for the DMM to effect a fair and orderly opening of our Class A common stock on the NYSE, without coordination with us, consistent with the federal securities laws in connection with our direct listing.
 In addition, the DMM may also consult with our other financial advisors, also without coordination with us, in connection with our direct listing.
-Pursuant to such NYSE rules, and based upon information known to it at that time. and our other financial advisors are expected to provide input to the DMM regarding their understanding of the ownership of our outstanding common stock and pre-listing selling and buying interest in our Class A common stock that they become aware of from potential investors and holders of our Class A common stock, including after consultation with certain institutional investors (which may include certain of the Registered Stockholders), in each case, without coordination with us.
+Pursuant to such NYSE rules, and based upon information known to it at that time, Morgan Stanley and our other financial advisors are expected to provide input to the DMM regarding their understanding of the ownership of our outstanding common stock and pre-listing selling and buying interest in our Class A common stock that they become aware of from potential investors and holders of our Class A common stock, including after consultation with certain institutional investors (which may include certain of the Registered Stockholders), in each case, without coordination with us.
 The DMM, in consultation with our financial advisors, is also expected to consider the information in the section titled "Sale Price History of our Capital Stock."
 Based on information provided to the NYSE, the opening public price of our Class A common stock on the NYSE will be determined by buy and sell orders collected by the NYSE from broker-dealers, and the NYSE is where buy orders can be matched with sell orders at a single price.
 Based on such orders, the DMM will determine an opening price for our Class A common stock pursuant to NYSE rules.
 However, because our financial advisors will not have engaged in a book building process, they will not be able to provide input to the DMM that is based on or informed by that process.
 For more information, see the section titled "Plan of Distribution."